pantheon-systems/documentation/source/content/integrated-composer.md

 ### Can I use a Composer GUI?

-Pantheon does not offer support for Composer GUIs or any conflicts that might be cause by one.
+Pantheon does not offer support for Composer GUIs or any conflicts that might be caused by one.

 ### Why are contrib modules placed in /modules/composer instead of /modules/contrib?